andrew/ultimate-awesome/README.md

 - [awesome-techstack](https://github.com/biroka/awesome-techstack) - Techstack.
 - [awesome-bitcoin-community](https://github.com/BitcoinBeachTravemuende/awesome-bitcoin-community) - An awesome list of Bitcoin community resources.
 From the community for the community, for free and open-source.
 - [awesome-bootstrap](https://github.com/blackout314/awesome-bootstrap) - A curated list of amazingly awesome Bootstrap add-ons, resources and shiny things.
+- [game-dev-news](https://github.com/bluegravitystudios/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .
 - [awesome-starts](https://github.com/bnnk/awesome-starts) - My favorites.
 - [awesome-triathlon](https://github.com/bthomas2622/awesome-triathlon) - Awesome list of triathlon resources 🏊🏽‍♀️🚴🏻🏃‍♀️.
 - [awesome-dotnet](https://github.com/bykovas/awesome-dotnet) - A collection of awesome .NET libraries, tools, frameworks, and software.
 Inspired by awesome-ruby, awesome-php, awesome-python, frontend-dev-bookmarks and ruby-bookmarks.